seaspaces27/hivesweeper-p8/README.md

 ## installation

-the game is made using the Lua-powered [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php).
-PICO-8 is required to open it
+- the game is made using the Lua-powered [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php).
+PICO-8 is required to open it. once bought, drag the .p8 file into it.
+- if you do not have PICO-8, it is possible to use the [PICO-8 Education Edition](https://www.pico-8-edu.com/) instead and likewise drag the .p8 file into it.